- Written by Janika LeMaitre -

-Your personal space matters now more than ever.
-The ramifications of the pandemic have forcibly trained our society to relearn what a good standing apart distance is from someone else in order to contain a health pandemic.
+Your personal space matters.
+Just think for a moment...
+When has someone stepped into your "space" and didn't realize they were standing too close to you?
+Yes, the ramifications of the pandemic have forcibly trained our society to relearn what a good standing apart distance is from someone else in order to contain a health pandemic.
 But when the vaccinations are in full effect, it will take time for you to readjust your idea of normal personal space.

 Robert Sommer is an environmental psychologist who dedicated his life to human behavioral studies.
 His research "Studies in Personal Space" looks at creating a distinction between what “personal space” is and that of a “territory”.
 Sommer defines that a territory is a generally marked boundary to declare ownership of one’s space and is obvious to others.
 For example: If you live in a home with a backyard, you may have a fence that distinguishes your property to that of your neighbors.
 Sommer describes your home as being the center of your territory.
 Should this be the case, how would you feel if someone jumps the fence without an invitation?

 Sommer also makes a reference to personal space being an invisible territory that you carry around with you at all times.
 Noone can see it, but if someone enters this invisible space, it is considered an intrusion.

 You don’t feel personal space; you can’t see it: You have to imagine it.

 I can often tell when I’m conversing with someone if they have a different idea of personal space to me.
 The best way to combat this is to be reflective of their stance.
 For example, there was a lady I knew who would always ask about the well being of my family.
 She would often draw herself closer and then amidst our conversation she’d suddenly take a step backwards.
 This felt quite awkward.
 To help with the awkwardness, I would also take a step back about the same distance.